 - Develop high quality, evidence-based information that they can show to other doctors, nurses, etc who provide their care.

-Next, there will be a series of more detailed information resources on specific topics.
+There will be introductory resources, and a series of more detailed information resources on specific topics.
 They will include personal stories and tips.
 One suite is targeted at adult women and the other is for young women and teenage girls.
 The resources cover topics related to carrying the gene for haemophilia and living with a bleeding disorder: